-TRY THESE COOLING TACTICS IF YOU WANT TO BEAT SYDNEY’S SEARING SUMMER HEAT.
+TRY THESE COOLING TACTICS IF YOU WANT TO BEAT SYDNEY’S RECORD-BREAKING SUMMER HEAT.

 If complaining about the summer heat was a national sport, Sydneysiders would probably be dripping in gold medals.

 Without fail, the first big heatwave of the year gets us all sweaty, snappy and stripping off.

 Thankfully – in a country where summer temperatures regularly soar above 35 Celsius for days and weeks on end (and even higher inland) – most of us have perfected the art of cooling off.